neoforged/Documentation/docs/resources/server/recipes/ingredients.md

 Due to vanilla ingredients being pretty limited and NeoForge introducing a whole new registry for them, it's also worth looking at what the built-in and our own ingredients look like in JSON.

-Ingredients that specify a `type` are generally assumed to be non-vanilla.
+Ingredients that are objects and specify a `neoforge:ingredient_type` are generally assumed to be non-vanilla.
 For example:

 ```json5
 {